dcmri/dcmri/docs/source/generated/examples/tools/plot_convolution.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 50-51
+GENERATED FROM PYTHON SOURCE LINES 54-55

-However, `~dcmri.expconv` comes with a major improvement in computation time compared to `~dcmri.conv`, showing the that `~dcmri.expconv` should be used whenever applicable.
-We illustrate the effect by applying the functions 500 times and measuring the total computation time in each case:
+However, `~dcmri.expconv` comes with a major improvement in computation time compared to `~dcmri.conv`.
+Hence `~dcmri.expconv` should be used instead of `~dcmri.conv` whenever applicable.
+We illustrate the effect by applying the functions 500 times and measuring the total computation time in each case.
+The acceleration is alomst 3 orders of magnitude:

 ..
-GENERATED FROM PYTHON SOURCE LINES 51-60
+GENERATED FROM PYTHON SOURCE LINES 55-64

 .. code-block:: Python